Abstract

 Acidic Proteins diffuse freely in the HeLa cytoplasm

 We have previously shown that diffusion in the cellular cytoplasm of E-fts and baeR, two bacterial globular proteins, aligns with the expected values considering the ∼2-3-fold higher macro-viscosity (Dey et al., 2021).
 Here, we extended this study to include 16 additional proteins (mostly from E. coli) whose oligomeric states in solution were previously characterized (Table S1 and (Marciano et al., 2022)).
-The idea was to see and compare how a considerable population of proteins, heterologous to the cell (HeLa) diffuse inside the living cell.
-The proteins showed Dconfocal values of 18-30 µm2s-1 in HeLa cell cytoplasm, which is typical for a cytoplasmic protein diffusion coefficient (Figure 2).
-Moreover, a complete FRAP recovery was observed, indicating free diffusion.
-Table S1 provides the predicted isoelectric points and net charges at pH 7.4 of the purified proteins as calculated by Prot Pi, showing pKa values of 4.5-8, as are the majority of E.coli cytosolic proteins.
-The results show that acidic and neutral proteins, even if not in their native environment (E.coli proteins in HeLa cells), do not stick to the HeLa cell cytoplasm.
-Next, we studied diffusion of small molecule drugs in HeLa cells.
+The aim was to determine how different heterologous proteins (E.coli proteins in HeLa cells) diffuse.
+The proteins showed Dconfocal values of 18-30 µm2s-1 in HeLa cell cytoplasm, which is typical for a cytoplasmic protein diffusion coefficient (Figure 2E).
+Moreover, full FRAP recovery was observed, indicating free diffusion.
+Table S1 provides the predicted isoelectric points and net charges at pH 7.4 of the purified proteins as calculated by Prot Pi, showing pKa values of 4.5-8, which are representative of the majority of E.coli cytosolic proteins.
+The results show that acidic and neutral proteins, even if not in their native environment, do not stick to the HeLa cell cytoplasm or membranes.

 Negatively charged small molecules rapidly diffuse in live cells